Convex cores for actions on finite-rank median algebras: Introduction.

 In Section~\ref{compatible metrics sect}, we prove Corollary~\ref{main median semisimple} and refine a few results in the presence of a median metric (see in particular Corollary~\ref{core splitting} and Proposition~\ref{core of g when metric}).
 Finally, Section~\ref{polycyclic sect} is devoted to the proof of Corollaries~\ref{flattorus cor} and~\ref{corintro polycyclic}.

-{\bf Acknowledgments.} I would like to thank Anthony Genevois for conversations related to Example~\ref{BS example}, and Ric Wade for pointing me to \cite[Example~II.6]{Gaboriau-Levitt}.
-I am grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support while part of this work was being completed.
+{\bf Acknowledgments.} I would like to thank Anthony Genevois for conversations related to Example~\ref{BS example}, Ric Wade for pointing me to \cite[Example~II.6]{Gaboriau-Levitt}, and the referee for their helpful comments and, especially, for suggesting Example~\ref{wollmilchsau}.

+I am grateful to Ursula Hamenst\"adt and the Max Planck Institute for Mathematics in Bonn for their hospitality and financial support while part of this work was being completed.